-There’s a new 50p coming soon, well, 31st October to be precise, the day the UK plans to leave the EU and the new 50p is a marker of this.
+There’s a new 50p coming soon, well, 31st October to be precise.
+It’s the day the UK plans to leave the EU and the new 50p is a marker of this.

 (The image is of one that was planned for the day we originally planned to leave but didn’t).

-Tom Kitten 50p coin update!
+Tom Kitten 50p Coin Update